+- Consultation

+- Service Standards

+- Access

+- Courtesy

+- Information

 - Openness and Transparency

 - Re-dress

 - Value for Money

-The Municipality values are also aligned to service delivery standards, which are sets of rules of engagement for providing municipal services.
-These service standards include targets that Collins Chabane Local Municipality has set as turnaround time for providing each municipal service.
-Each municipal building has a notice board that details what citizens are entitled to know, what they should expect from the Municipality, how services will be delivered, what they cost, and what can be done if the services are not acceptable.
+The Municipality values are also aligned to service delivery standards which are sets of rules of engagement for providing municipal services.
+These service standards include targets that Collins Chabane Local Municipality have set as turnaround time for providing each municipal service.
+Each municipal building has a notice board which detail what citizens are entitled to know what they should expect from the Municipality, how services will be delivered, what they cost and can be done if the services are not acceptable.

-1.2.4 FIVE (5) YEAR STRATEGIC OBJECTIVES
+1.2.4 FIVE (5) YEAR STRATEGIC OBJECTVES